bodulic/CATS-rf/README.md

 brew install coreutils findutils gnu-sed gawk grep
 ```

-- Add Bash and GNU tools to your `PATH` (adjust path depending on your architecture):
+- Add Bash and GNU utilities to your `PATH` (adjust path depending on your architecture):

 For Apple Sillicon:
 ```bash